-Booth was sitting in the diner watching Brennan talking to her father through the window next to him.
-They were standing outside and seemed to be having a fine moment, a father daughter moment.
-Booth was happy for Brennan.
+Booth was sitting in the Royal Diner watching Brennan talking to her father through the window next to him.
+They were standing outside and seemed to be having a fine moment, a rare father daughter moment.
+Booth was happy for his friend.
 She and Max finally seemed to be moving closer together and Booth knew that Brennan seemed to be happier for that movement.

-Watching her, the sea shell held to her ear, brought Booth a moment of pain.
-Booth still recognized that he had feelings for Brennan and he knew they would never go away; but, somehow he had to ignore those small pains in his heart.
+Interested, he watched her raise a sea shell to her ear, which brought Booth a moment of pain.
+He still recognized that he had feelings for Brennan and he knew they would never go away, but somehow he had to ignore those small pains in his heart.
 She wasn't his and she never would be.
 He had Hannah and that's what he wanted wasn't it?
 He'd moved on and that was good for both of them, right?

-After Max left in the cab, Brennan walked back into the diner.
-Walking back to the table, Brennan sat down across from Booth.
+After Max left in a cab, Brennan walked slowly back into the diner.
+Moving back to the table where Booth was sitting, Brennan sat down across from him and smiled.

-Placing her seashell on the table, Booth pointed at it and asked, "What's that?"
+Her seashell now resting on the table, Booth pointed at it and asked, "What's that?"

-Taking the shell from Brennan's hand, Booth held it to his ear.
+Curious, Booth took the shell from her hand and held it to next to his ear.
 He loved that Brennan had to make sure he understood why the shell did what it did.
 He did love that big brain of hers.

-Handing the shell back, Booth smiled, "Yep, it sounds like the ocean to me."
+Satisfied, Booth handed the shell back to her and smiled, "Yep, it sounds like the ocean to me."

 Concerned about her partner's injuries, Brennan asked him, "Is Hannah coming home tonight?"

-Now worried, Brennan moved her shell closer to her side of the table, "Booth, you have a sprained ankle and a dislocated shoulder.
+Her concern growing, Brennan moved her shell closer to her side of the table and fussed at him, "Booth, you have a sprained ankle and a dislocated shoulder.
 You can't drive and you shouldn't be alone right now.
 What are you going to do?"

-Looking at the shell, Booth assured Brennan, "Don't worry about it Bones.
+His glance moving to the shell, Booth tried to assured her, "Don't worry about it Bones.
 I'll be fine.
-I'll take a taxi home and once I'm home I'll just go to bed.
+I'll take a taxi home and once I'm in my apartment I'll just go to bed.
 I'll be fine.
 It's not like I haven't lived by myself before."

-Swallowing, Booth looked away from Brennan and explained, "Gee, Bones, I don't think that's a good idea.
-I mean, Hannah could come home anytime depending upon the President's schedule and if I was at your place she wouldn't know it and she might worry about me, about where I was.
-You know how it is."
+Suddenly nervous, Booth looked away from Brennan and explained, "Gee, Bones, I don't think that's a good idea.
+I mean, Hannah could come home anytime depending upon the President's schedule and if I'm at your place she wouldn't know it and she might worry about me, about where I am.
+You know how it is, don't you?"

 Not wanting him to do something that made him uncomfortable, Brennan tried to smile and offered a better solution, "Yes, of course.
 Perhaps I could stay at your place tonight.
 I can sleep on the couch.
-I can drive you to work tomorrow and then drive you back home tomorrow evening .
-I would tell you that you need to stay home for a few days; but, I know you're worried about Brodsky and you won't rest properly until he's caught."
+I can drive you to work tomorrow and then drive you back home tomorrow evening . . .
+I would tell you that you need to stay home for a few days, but I know you're worried about Brodsky and you won't rest properly until he's caught."

-Smiling, Booth looked at Brennan concerned face, "You know me so well, Bones.
+Returning her smile, Booth looked at Brennan's concerned face, "You know me so well, Bones.
 I do have to go in tomorrow.
 I can't stay home.
 As for you staying the night at my place, I don't think you need to do that.
 My couch is pretty bad.
 I think you should sleep at your own place in your own comfortable bed.
 I'll be fine, really."
 Aware that Brennan was still unsure of his plan, Booth continued, "Come on Bones.
 It's ok.
 It's just a sprain and the dislocated shoulder will be fine in a day or two.
 I do appreciate the offer. . .
 Now that I think of it, I would like to take you up on the offer to drive me to work and then back home, if that's okay."

-Trying to overcome a stubborn Booth moment, Brennan asked, "Can't you call Hannah and ask her to come back early?"
+Trying to overcome Booth's stubborness, Brennan asked, "Can't you call Hannah and ask her to come back early?"

 Shaking his head, Booth answered, "Nah, Hannah is traveling with the President right now and she'd shoot me if I asked her to come back right now.
 She has some story she's hot for and wants to spring it on the President as soon as she gets confirmation from one of her sources."

-Arriving at Booth's apartment, Brennan parked on the street and then made sure that Booth made it safely across the street and up to his apartment.
-Standing outside the apartment door, Brennan pointed to the fake rock sitting to the right of the door and stated, "I hope you don't still keep a key in that fake rock.
-That doesn't seem like a very secure place to put a spare key.
+Arriving at Booth's apartment, Brennan parked on the street and made sure that Booth made it safely across the street and up to his apartment.
+Standing outside the apartment door, Brennan pointed to the fake rock laying to the right of the door and stated, "I hope you don't still keep a key in that fake rock.
+That doesn't seem like a very secure place to hide a spare key.
 Your neighbors must be exceptionally dense."

 Raising his hand, Booth replied, "Thanks Bones.
 I really mean it.
 Thanks.
 You're really a very kind person and I want you to know that I appreciate that."

-Smiling again, Brennan turned and walked down the hallway to the elevator.
-Booth watching her walk away, thought, "I appreciate you more than you'll ever know."
+A sad smile gracing her lips, Brennan turned and walked down the hallway to the elevator.
+Booth watching her walk away, thought, "I appreciate you more than you'll ever know, Bones."

 I think one of the saddest faces I've ever seen on Booth was when he saw Brennan standing outside the Diner and she held the sea shell to her ear.